abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 things were always going perfectly.
-By the mere existence of saṃsāra, we know that everything in the material world, the realm of the human body or psyche is going to either break, change, or deteriorate according to certain laws of biology and *kamma*.
-These are natural laws that create the flow of arising and passing away.
-If we reflect, we can see how our expectations take us in a direction that sometimes leads to *dukkha*.
+By the mere existence of saṃsāra, we know that everything in the material world, the realm of the human body or psyche is going to either break, change, or deteriorate according to certain laws of biology and *kamma.* These are natural laws that create the flow of arising and passing away.
+If we reflect, we can see how our expectations take us in a direction that sometimes leads to *dukkha.*
 For example, we get “the diagnosis” and we think, *Why me?
 I’ve done everything right.
 It’s too soon.
 Why should this happen?
 Going to doctors and having treatments isn’t what I was planning to do for the